goh-joshua/tp/docs/UserGuide.md

 **Parameters:**

-- `o/ORG_NAME`: Name of the organization to delete (spaces allowed, case-insensitive; accepts alphabetic characters, hyphens, and apostrophes; must start with a letter)
+- `o/ORG_NAME`: Name of the organization to delete (spaces allowed, case-insensitive; accepts alphabetic characters, hyphens, and apostrophes; must start with a letter; maximum of 50 characters)

 **Examples:**